GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 * This feature gives you four different ways to display the field labels in the PDF:
     1. Display the Standard/Field Label for all fields
     2. Display the Admin Field Label for all fields
-    3. Display the Admin Field Label for fields that have one, otherwise, fall back to the Standard/Field Label
+    3. Display the Admin Field Label for fields that have one, otherwise fall back to the Standard/Field Label
     4. Disable the Field Label

 * This feature applies to all Gravity Form fields that support an Admin Field label